John Wisdom

 Arthur John Terence Dibben Wisdom (12 September 1904, in Leyton, Essex – 9 December 1993, in Cambridge), usually cited as John Wisdom, was a leading British philosopher considered to be an ordinary language philosopher, a philosopher of mind and a metaphysician.
 He was influenced by G.E.
-Moore, Ludwig Wittgenstein and Sigmund Freud, and in turn explained and extended their work.
+Moore, Ludwig Wittgenstein, and Sigmund Freud, and in turn explained and extended their work.

+Life

 Wisdom was educated at Aldeburgh Lodge School, Suffolk, and Fitzwilliam House, Cambridge, where he graduated with a first-class BA degree in Moral Sciences in 1924.
 He is not to be confused with the philosopher John Oulton Wisdom (1908–1993), his cousin, who shared his interest in psychoanalysis.

+Wisdom was a lecturer at the University of St Andrews until 1934 when he returned to his alma mater, Cambridge.
+Here at the Trinity College he became a Professor of Philosophy.
+Near the end of his career he was Professor of Philosophy at the University of Oregon.
+A Festschrift titled Wisdom: Twelve Essays (1974), edited by Renford Bambrough, was published near the time of his retirement from the same.

+Between the years 1948 and 1950 he delivered the famous Gifford Lectures on religion at the University of Aberdeen.
+He was president of the Aristotelian Society from 1950 to 1951.